linode/docs/docs/applications/containers/deploy-nodebalancers-with-linode-ccm/index.md

   type: LoadBalancer
 {{< /file >}}

-Note that here the NodeBalancer created by the Service is terminating the TLS encryption and proxying that to port 80 on the nginx Pod.
+Note that here the NodeBalancer created by the Service is terminating the TLS encryption and proxying that to port 80 on the NGINX Pod.
 If you had a Pod that listened on port `443`, you would set the `targetPort` to that value.

 ## Session Affinity